sklf81/sklf81/README.md

 Hello!
-I'm Philip.
-I am an engineering student from austria.
+I'm Philip, an engineering student from austria.
-I'm still learning programming - so don't expect too much from my code ;)

 In case you want to contact me: phlp.keusch@gmail.com